1. Home

 Watch Video

-Use this method as opposed to using a Cash on Hand Category in your Budget, as this method will not inflate your income and expenses for the year.
+Use this method instead of using a Cash on Hand Category in the Budget – this method will not inflate income and expenses for the year.

 Name the account Cash on Hand and give it a starting balance of $0.

-This bank account would be used for petty cash or when you need cash for an event.
+This bank account would be used for petty cash or when cash is needed for an event.

 Click Save.

-When you need cash for an event, record it as a Transfer between accounts:
+When cash is needed for an event, record it as a Transfer between accounts:

-Using the drop-down menus, select the bank account you’d like to transfer funds FROM and TO.
+Using the drop-down menus, select the bank account the funds will be transferred FROM and TO.

-The From Bank Account will be the bank account that you are taking the money from (ie Checking Account).
+The From Bank Account will be the bank account that money is being transferred from (i.e. Checking Account).
 The To Bank Account will be Cash on Hand.

-Enter the date that the money is coming out of the bank in the Date field.
+Enter the date the money is coming out of the bank in the Date field.
+If you have written a check, record the check # in the Reference field.
 Enter the $ amount in the Amount field.
-If you have written a check, record the check # in the Reference field.
 Use the Memo field to note the reason/event you took cash out.

 Click Save.

-If you go to the Home Page now, you will see that your Checking Account has decreased by the amount of this transfer, and your Cash on Hand / Event Cash account shows the amount you transferred.
+The Checking Account balance has decreased by the amount of the transfer, the Cash on Hand account balance has increased by amount of the transfer.
 This reflects reality.

-When you are ready to put the money back into the bank, it is best if you re-deposit the cash on hand in a separate deposit at the bank.
-This makes it very clear to anyone looking at your accounts that the money was re-deposited.
-It also prevents you from overstating your earnings by the amount of cash on hand.
-When you’re ready to re-deposit the cash, record it as a Transfer between accounts again.
+When re-depositing the money back into the bank, it is best to deposit the cash on hand in a separate bank deposit.
+(The deposit slip can be uploaded as an attachment in the Transfer) This makes it very clear that the money was re-deposited.
+When the cash gets re-deposited in the bank, it will be recorded as a Transfer between accounts again.

 This time the From Bank Account will be the Cash on Hand account.
-The To Bank Account will be the bank account that you are depositing the money to (ie Checking Account).
+The To Bank Account will be the bank account that the money is being deposited into (i.e. Checking Account).

 Enter the date that the money is being returned to the bank in the Date field.
+Use the Reference field to note the deposit into checking.
 Enter the $ amount in the Amount field.
-Use the Reference field to note the original check number (if you used one) when you withdrew the money.
 Use the Memo field to note the reason/event you are putting cash in.

 Click Save.

-If you go to the Home Page now, you will see that your Checking account has increased by the amount of this transfer, and your Cash on Hand account shows $0.
+The Checking Account balance has increased by the amount of the transfer, the Cash on Hand account balance is now $0.

 Back to the top